Agentic Economic Modeling

-We compare four groups of delivery option shares against corresponding ground-truth share from human experiments: 1) Shares in ZIP3 areas where SSD was launched and assigned to the treatment group 2) Shares in ZIP3 areas where SSD was launched and assigned to the control group 3) Shares in ZIP3 areas where SSD was not launched and assigned to the treatment group 4) Shares in ZIP3 areas where SSD was not launched and assigned to the control group.
-We calculate the MAPE between the ground truth share and estimated share of different groups.
+We compare four groups of delivery option shares against corresponding ground-truth shares from human experiments: 1) Shares in ZIP3 areas where SSD was launched and assigned to the treatment group 2) Shares in ZIP3 areas where SSD was launched and assigned to the control group 3) Shares in ZIP3 areas where SSD was not launched and assigned to the treatment group 4) Shares in ZIP3 areas where SSD was not launched and assigned to the control group.